Skip to main content Skip to footer

 Organizations often run multiple workflow types simultaneously to handle different aspects of search strategy.
 Understanding these variations helps teams select the right approach for each content initiative.

-Each workflow type addresses distinct operational challenges and content goals.
+Each workflow type covered below addresses different operational challenges and content goals.

 New content creation workflows